 5. Taking a Break is Okay

 Actually, it’s necessary.
 For a while, I felt guilty when I missed a week to post or when I took the month off I felt awful and kinda like a failure of a blogger.
 But I know I’m not actually those things and we all need a break sometimes even from the things we love and there’s nothing wrong with that.
 Taking a break, not only from blogging, but other things that I know I should be doing but I just can’t I feel an extreme amount of guilt – I’ve always been a guilty person even when something isn’t my fault – but sometimes you have to put things on pause and get yourself together before you get back up and go back at something full force.

-I’d love to know what any of your experiences of a creative rut are like?
 What do you do to refresh your inspiration?